fsharp/fslang-design/FSharp-4.1/FS-1013-enable-reflection-functionality-on-portable-profiles.md

     static member IsExceptionRepresentation: exceptionType:Type * ?nonPublic:bool -> bool
 ```

-The user mustwould opt-in to by using
+The user would opt-in to by using

 ```fsharp
 open FSharp.Reflection.FSharpReflectionExtensions